simov/purest/README.md

 }, function (err, res, body) {})
 ```

-Notice that specifying `api:'youtube'` for each request is no longer required.
+> Notice that specifying `api:'youtube'` for each request is no longer required.

-You can use a more expressive [query API][query-api] as well:
+A more expressive [Query API][query-api] is available as well:

 ```js
 var google = new Purest({provider:'google'})